Fyodir/POD/README.md

 - Estimated Lead Time (Days)

 ### Product Types - Detail
-This page displays the product type meta data mentioned above, along with all of the instances of this product type.
+This page displays the product type meta data mentioned under "Product Type", along with listing available instances of this product type.
 This is organised into a tabulature format and ordered alphabetically according to associated teams.

 Each row is colour coded according to the relationship between current/minimum stock levels.
 - `RED` - Current stock is BELOW Minimum stock